-If you're heading to Glastonbury or T in the Park this summer, make sure your car is festival-ready
+If you're heading to Bestival or Reading Festival this summer, make sure your car is festival-ready

 But have you thought about your car?
 Is your mode of transport to this year's festival ready for it?

-Yes, it's official, festival season is upon us!
-And to mark the occasion, car hire company Europcar, has enlisted the help of seasoned festival-goer, Ed McCambridge, to provide a list of handy tips for festival-goers and their cars.
+Car hire company Europcar, enlisted the help of seasoned festival-goer, Ed McCambridge, to provide a list of handy tips for festival-goers and their cars.

 More than just a car